Euphonium Concerto

-Euphonium Concerto is a concerto written by Joseph Horovitz for euphonium and British-style brass band (or, alternatively, wind orchestra or chamber orchestra).
+The Euphonium Concerto is a concerto written by Joseph Horovitz for euphonium and British-style brass band (or, alternatively, wind orchestra or chamber orchestra).
 It is considered as one of the first euphonium concertos.
 It was commissioned by the National Brass Band Festival with funds from the Arts Council of Great Britain.
 The concerto is based on the classical form and consists of 3 movements, following the traditional fast–slow–fast structure.
+The concerto can alternatively be played on the bassoon using the ossias in the score.